 This is a 1988 Honda QR50, a mini-motocrosser for the kids.
 It might look like it is all together but when it arrived it was a pile of knackered parts:

-And of course, I can't let 2020 go by without buying another Ariel.
+And of course, I couldn't let 2020 go by without buying another Ariel.
 This is my oldest bike, a 1930 Ariel Model A, a 557 cc side valve single: